 The Lindisfarne Inn, just outside Berwick-upon-Tweed, is also great for people travelling with their pets.
 The warm and welcoming pub with rooms is located on the A1, by the Holy Island turnoff, and staff really make a fuss of visiting doggos.
 The pub even has its own dog-friendly dining area, complete with water bowls, and the food is first-class.
 Try the Scottish Borders favourite, Rumble De Thumps – a hearty potato and vegetable dish.

 If you’re looking for traditional pub grub, head to The Black Swan in Belford.
 With two resident spaniels, a big box of treats behind the bar, a roaring log fire and bottles of dog beer, it’s a pet-friendly paradise.
 Food is served Thursday to Sunday and there’s a charity quiz night every Thursday.
+And The Drift Cafe in Cresswell is a great spot to refuel after a run on the nearby beach.
+Dogs are welcome in the heated marquee and patio area.

 Dog-friendly Northumberland Coast: where to stay

 Old Templars Cottage in Spittal, just outside Berwick-upon-Tweed, is ideally located for exploring the Northumberland Coast.
 The one-bedroom apartment sleeps three and is just moments from sandy Spittal Beach.
+Funky Keyhole Cottage in Newbiggin-by-the-Sea is also a stone’s throw from the beach and is packed full of stylish touches and local artwork.

 If you’d rather be weighted on hand and foot in a hotel, try The Bamburgh Castle Inn in Seahouses, which has fantastic sea views.
 Alternatively, give The Hog’s Head Inn in Alnwick a go.
 This contemporary pub is close to the famous castle and garden.
 Both venues welcome dogs.